Figure skater Nathan Chen kicks off redemptive Beijing Olympics with a bang

 we have an incredibly strong team to back us all up," he said.
 "That's certainly the case this time around.
 I'm happy I did my part and skated as good as I can."

-At the Pyeongchang Olympics in 2018, Chen notoriously struggled in the men's short program in the individual competition.
+At the Pyeongchang Games in 2018, Chen notoriously struggled in the men's short program in the individual competition.

-The 22-year-old from Utah, and a three-time world champion appears ready to take on the Olympics this time around.
+The 22-year-old from Utah, a three-time world champion, appears ready to take on the Olympics this time around.
 It's still unclear whether Chen will perform Sunday during the second day of the team event.

 "There's a lot of different variables in play," he said.
 "We have a really strong team, so we have a lot of chess pieces to play with, and whatever is the strongest piece at that time is the strongest piece at that time."